Ethenolysis: Applications

+Terminal alkenes

 Using ethenolysis, higher molecular weight internal alkenes can be converted to more valuable terminal alkenes.
 The Shell higher olefin process (SHOP process) uses ethenolysis on an industrial scale.
-The SHOP α-olefin mixtures are separated by distillation, the higher molecular weight fractions are isomerized by alkaline alumina catalysts in the liquid phase.
+SHOP α-olefin mixtures are first separated by distillation.
+Higher molecular weight fractions are isomerized by alkaline alumina catalysts in the liquid phase.
 The resulting internal olefins are reacted with ethylene to regenerate α-olefins.
 The large excess of ethylene moves the reaction equilibrium to the terminal α-olefins.
-Catalysts are often prepared from Rhenium(VII) oxide (Re2O7) supported on alumina.
+Catalysts are often prepared from rhenium(VII) oxide (Re2O7) supported on alumina.

+Perfume

 In one application, neohexene, a precursor to perfumes, is prepared by ethenolysis of diisobutene:

 α,ω-Dienes, i.e., diolefins of the formula (CH2)_{n}(CH=CH2)2, are prepared industrially by ethenolysis of cyclic alkenes.
 For example, 1,5-hexadiene, a useful crosslinking agent and synthetic intermediate, is produced from 1,5-cyclooctadiene:

 The catalyst is derived from rhenium(VII) oxide supported on alumina.
 1,9-Decadiene, a related species, is produced similarly from cyclooctene.

+Decenoic acid

 In an application directed at using renewable feedstocks, methyl oleate, derived from natural seed oils, can be converted to 1-decene and methyl 9-decenoate: